Reducing stress with cannabis is the subject of several studies.

 Serotonin is another neurotransmitter that plays a crucial role in modulating stress response, thanks to its ability to regulate mood.
 Serotonergic projections are found in the dorsolateral bed nucleus of the stria terminalis.
 This is an area of the brain involved in the modulation of fear, anxiety, and stress and reward responses.

 Researchers believe CBD plays a specific role in improving stress responses.
 The working theory is that CBD increases serotonin levels.
 This non-intoxicating cannabinoid binds to, and activates, the 5-HT1A serotonin receptor.
 Activation of the 5-HT1A receptor then initiates serotonin production, increasing serotonin levels.

-Researchers have even shown chronic stress to significantly reduce levels of 5-HT receptor neurotransmission, reducing the sensitivity of 5-HT1a and lowering serotonin activity.
+Researchers have even shown chronic stress to significantly reduce levels of 5-HT1A receptor neurotransmission, reducing the sensitivity of 5-HT1A and lowering serotonin activity.

 Many antidepressant medications largely rely on serotonergic activity to reduce anxiety, depressive symptoms, and stress.

 Cannabis May Increase Positive Feelings

 Another way that researchers think cannabis reduces stress is through the dopaminergic system.
 Dopamine plays a key role in stress-response due to its effects on reward cognition.
 Lower dopamine levels may create stress through increases in anxiety and feelings of isolation.
 Basically, dopamine induces positive feelings.
 These feelings help to reduce stress levels.

 Cannabis appears to modulate stress levels through THC’s interaction with the dopaminergic system.
 Research has shown THC to increase dopamine levels thanks to its activation of cannabinoid receptors.